DRAG

 1. Electricity (Elektrik)

 Electricity services are provided by private companies.
-For example, in Istanbul, the company is CK Boğaziçi Elektrik.
+For example, the main electricity company in Turkey for the European side of Istanbul is CK Boğaziçi Elektrik, while Enerjisa serves the Asian side.

 Documents: General documents, the electricity meter number, and a valid Turkish phone number.

-Costs: You must pay a security deposit of around 200 to 1,000 Turkish Lira, which is refunded when you cancel the subscription.
+Costs: You must pay an electricity deposit (Güvence Bedeli) of around 500 to 1,500 Turkish Lira, which is refunded when you cancel the subscription.

 2. Water (Su)